datawire/ambassador-docs/docs/emissary/1.13/howtos/consul.md

     <strong>Note:</strong> The third value in the install command we just used (<code>hashicorp</code>) is the name of your consul install.
 You can change this if you have a specific reason to, and you will see that the names of your Consul pods and services will change to include this value instead of <code>hashicorp</code>
   </Alert>

-## Configuring ambassador
+## Configuring $productName$

-1. Deploy Ambassador Edge Stack.
-Note: If this is your first time deploying Ambassador Edge Stack, reviewing the [quick start guide](../../tutorials/getting-started) is strongly recommended.
+1. Deploy $productName$.
+Note: If this is your first time deploying $productName$, reviewing the [quick start guide](../../tutorials/getting-started) is strongly recommended.

    ```
    kubectl apply -f https://www.getambassador.io/yaml/ambassador/ambassador-rbac.yaml
    ```

-   If you're on GKE, or haven't previously created the Ambassador Edge Stack service, please see the [quick start guide](../../tutorials/getting-started).
+   If you're on GKE, or haven't previously created the $productName$ service, please see the [quick start guide](../../tutorials/getting-started).

-2. Configure Ambassador Edge Stack to look for services registered to Consul by creating the ConsulResolver:
+2. Configure $productName$ to look for services registered to Consul by creating the ConsulResolver:

     ```yaml
     ---